alinex/node-builder/README.md

 Attention, the metrics are build out of the compiled JavaScript.
 So you need to compile your code first before the metrics are updated.

+Like noted above you may generate profiling reports using `--prof` switch.

 __Example Output: 'report/profiling.txt'__

 The file is broken up into sections which are again broken up by language.
 First,